Observe these do’s and don’ts when using a Debt Consolidation Plan (DCP) to manage overwhelming credit card debt.

 We’ve explained how a DCP works in Singapore.
-In a nutshell, it combines all your existing unsecured debt into a single loan with, potentially, a lower interest rate.
-The DCP has a fixed term and monthly payments that go towards paying off your total unsecured debt.
-If used properly, this should eliminate your debt efficiently, and can even save you money on interest payments.
+In a nutshell, it combines all your existing unsecured debt into a single loan with a potentially lower interest rate.
+A DCP has a fixed term and monthly payments that go towards paying off your total unsecured debt.
+If used properly, this should eliminate your debt efficiently and can even save you money on interest payments.

-Just like any financial product, however, using a DCP requires discipline and a serious commitment towards paying off your debt.
+However, like any other financial product, using a DCP requires discipline and a serious commitment towards paying off your debt.

-There are 14 financial institutions that offer DCP in Singapore.
-Before applying for one, take time to compare interest rates and find a plan with the lowest one.
-In general, the longer the loan tenor, the more interest you will pay over the lifetime of the loan.
+There are 14 financial institutions that offer a DCP in Singapore.
+Before applying for one, take the time to compare interest rates and find a plan with the lowest one.
+In general, the longer the loan tenure, the more interest you will pay over the lifetime of the loan.
 You’ll want to make sure that you’re getting the lowest rate possible.

-Some DCPs come with welcome offers like promotional rates, complimentary insurance, and other features that will help you save money.
+Some DCPs are bundled with welcome offers such as promotional interest rates, complimentary insurance, and other features that will help you save money.
 While you shouldn’t choose a financial product for the welcome gifts alone, these money-saving extras make it easier to decide between two equally promising DCPs.

 Use a DCP calculator to get an idea of how much your monthly payments will cost, then create a budget around this.
 Once your plan starts, your monthly payment needs to be made in full and on time – no questions asked.

 If you miss a payment, you’ll get charged interest and a late fee as determined by the financial institution.
-This is not too different from what happens when you can’t pay your credit card.
+This is not too different from what happens when you can’t pay your credit card bill on time.
 Only this time, the consequences are more dire; there are no financial products that can help you in case you default on your DCP.

 As soon as your DCP gets approved, you won’t be able to use your existing credit cards, personal loans, and other unsecured credit facilities.
-However, DCP comes bundled with a revolving credit facility (i.e. a credit card) that has a fixed credit limit of 1x your monthly income.
-This is to provide you with a mode of payment in case you need help covering your daily expenses or run into an emergency.
+However, DCPs come bundled with a revolving credit facility (i.e. a credit card) that has a fixed credit limit of 1x your monthly income.
+This is to provide you with a mode of payment in case you need help covering your daily expenses or if you run into an emergency.

 It’s important to remember that you are not required to use the credit facility.
-In fact, we’d go so far as to say as to lock it up and throw away the key, or give the credit facility to someone who can protect it for you.
+In fact, we’d go so far as to advise you to lock it up and throw away the key.
+Alternatively, hand over the credit facility to someone who can protect it for you.

 Stay out of the never-ending debt cycle by continuing to save money even if you have credit card debt.
 Even an amount as low as S$100 can go a long way into building an emergency fund you can turn to in case something goes wrong.

-Start with these easy money habits you can set in minutes, and follow our tips to setting financial resolutions that will actually work for you.
-Find ways to decrease your spending, and consider doing side income jobs to supplement your income or boost your savings.
+Start with these easy money habits you can set in minutes and follow our tips to setting financial resolutions that will actually work for you.
+Find ways to decrease your spending and consider taking up gigs on the side to supplement your income or boost your savings.
 Being on a DCP is also a great opportunity to master these simple habits that are necessary to owning a credit card.

-A DCP is not a magic bullet to your financial woes.
+A DCP will not magically solve your financial woes.
 Unless you learn to implement a budget and use credit responsibly, you’ll stay stuck in the same financial pit you were in before.